 In 2016, the library hosted 198,333 visitors in person and more than 10,864 online.
 Almost 360,000 physical items were checked out.
 Library programs attracted 24,000 attendees from infants to seniors and the meeting rooms logged more than 3,028 reserved hours.
-Volunteers play a huge role in the library success.
-In 2016, volunteers contributed more than 5,000 hours to the library.
+Volunteers play a huge role in our success.
+In 2016, volunteers contributed more than 5,000 hours.

 The library provides resources in a wide variety of formats including audiobooks, music CDs, DVDs, large print, juvenile and adult reading level materials.
 E-resources provided by the library include: e-books, e-zines, e-audiobooks, e-comics, reference databases, streaming video and streaming music for all ages.
-In 2016, 90,000 electronic items were downloaded by Pflugerville patrons and circulation statistics held steady this year with approximately 360,000 physical items checked out.
+In 2016, 90,000 electronic items were downloaded by patrons and circulation statistics held steady with approximately 360,000 physical items checked out.